lnbits/opensats-reports/2024/june-august.md

 ## June
 #### LNbits Core
-* Nice formatting of funding source titles in Server admin by @blackcoffeexbt in https://github.com/lnbits/lnbits/pull/2543
-* Fix typo of "LNbits" in list of funding sources. by @blackcoffeexbt in https://github.com/lnbits/lnbits/pull/2546
-* fix: npm packages with high severity issue by @dni in https://github.com/lnbits/lnbits/pull/2551
 * [feat] Extension details page by @motorina0 in https://github.com/lnbits/lnbits/pull/2544
+* [fix]: npm packages with high severity issue by @dni in https://github.com/lnbits/lnbits/pull/2551
+* [feat] Nice formatting of funding source titles in Server admin by @blackcoffeexbt in https://github.com/lnbits/lnbits/pull/2543
+* [fix] typo of "LNbits" in list of funding sources. by @blackcoffeexbt in https://github.com/lnbits/lnbits/pull/2546
-* chore: prepare for `0.12.9` by @dni in https://github.com/lnbits/lnbits/pull/2555
+* [chore] prepare for `0.12.9` by @dni in https://github.com/lnbits/lnbits/pull/2555

 #### Boltz ext
 * Added extended description by @arcbtc in https://github.com/lnbits/boltz/pull/31
 * feat: codequality, linters and ci by @dni in https://github.com/lnbits/boltz/pull/32